Franisz/zUtilities/README.md

   - Items: `White` - default / item can be taken, `Slightly orange` - someone will catch the hero stealing.
   - Each group can be disabled separately in `gothic.ini` with `bColorNpcs`, `bColorChests`, `bColorDoors` and `bColorItems` options.

-- Renders selected inventory item in the center of the screen instead of in the item description box.
+- Renders the selected inventory item in the center of the screen instead of in the item description box.

   - Camera in inventory will be shifted a bit, so the item doesn't cover the hero.
   - In Gothic 2 item will be animated only if item has `inv_animate` property set to true.